DIPSAS/community/communication/slack-guidelines.md

 - Use team channels for non-product stuff.
 Team channels should start with _team_.
 - Only use `@here` if it’s absolutely vital that the entire channel sees your message as soon as possible.
 - Never use `@channel`.
+- Use `@TLA` to notify a channel member.
 - Write using the primary language of the channel.
+- Don’t be afraid to create new channels.
+Public channels are often better than group DMs.

 ## Messages
 - Reply to messages using threads.